LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Integrations/file-integrations.md

     - **Request Parameters**: Add the request parameters to pass in the URL’s query string.
     - **Post Body**: Enter the payload to send.
     - **Transform Result Script**: If applicable, use this section to write JavaScript code that transforms the raw result (typically in JSON format), so you can use the information in the bot's dialog.
 For more on this, see [Transform an API result](conversation-builder-integrations-integration-basics.html#transform-an-api-result).
-    - **Custom Data Fields**: Add the fields that will store the result data in key/value pairs.
+    - **Custom Data Fields**: Add [the fields](conversation-builder-integrations-integration-basics.html#process-api-results-with-custom-data-fields) that will store the result data in key/value pairs.
 Users who are tasked with creating bots can use and display this data in interactions by referencing these fields.
-For more on this, see [here](conversation-builder-integrations-integration-basics.html#process-api-results-with-custom-data-fields).
 3. Click **Save**.